kristerw/spirv-tools/doc/API_reference.md

   <dt><code>get_global_inst(op_name, type_id, operands)</code></dt>
   <dd><p>
-  Return a global instruction.
-An existing instruction is returned if it exist, otherwise a newly created instruction is returned and inserted into the module.
+  Return a global instruction corresponding to the <code>op_name</code>,
+  <code>type_id</code>, and <code>operations</code>.
+An existing instruction
+  is returned if it exist, otherwise a newly created instruction is returned and inserted into the module.
   </p><p>
   This method is the preferred way of creating global instructions.
-For example, creating a type instruction is done as <code>get_global_inst('OpTypeInt', 32, 1)</code>
+For example, creating a type instruction is done as
+  <code>get_global_inst('OpTypeInt', 32, 1)</code>
   </p></dd>

   <dt><code>is_constant_value()</code></dt>